The Story Of A Capital Markets Journey

 Once upon a time, in a suburb of Newgen City, there lived a young woman named Jane.
 She's a hardworking and ambitious person that's always careful with her finances.

-She's manages her finances with apps on her phone and moves money around as needed (eg- AppleCard for transactions and bills, CashApp for payments, Robinhood for investments, Fidelity for retirement funds).
+She manages her finances with apps on her phone and moves money around as needed (eg- AppleCard for transactions and bills, CashApp for payments, Robinhood for investments, Fidelity for retirement funds).
+After months of diligent budgeting, Jane found extra money in her account after paying all her expenses (subscriptions, rent, utilities, car payment, friends, daily costs, et al).

 Determined to make her money work for her, Jane began to explore the world of investing.
 She knew that she needed to find the right balance between her social values and her financial goals.
 Jane wanted to invest in companies that aligned with her ethical beliefs, such as sustainability and social responsibility.

+Jane's strategy proved to be successful, and over time, she amassed substantial savings- an individual capital pool.
+She was not alone in her success, as many of her friends had also started investing and were seeing similar results.
 The group of friends decided to pool their resources and hire a dedicated portfolio manager to help them navigate the complexities of the financial world.
 Jane searched on LinkedIn and found Jack, a successful activist investment portfolio manager with several clients that have a similar thought process to Jane's and that her friends were also connected to.

 As the fund grew, the investors modified their near-term goals and used data mining functions to do predictive price analysis.
 The portfolio management system they used had a limited warehouse of market data, so they had to be creative in their approach to performance attribution and predictive trading models.
 Contracting with third-party data providers helps to round out the capabilities of most portfolio management systems as most have the software tools but lack the data the customer is accustomed to using.